CloudEngineHub/teleport/rfd/0229a-scoped-join-tokens.md

 - Support for configuring an `assigned_scope` on a scoped token which will in turn be assigned to new resources at provisioning time
-- Support for configuring a scoped token with a set of labels that are automatically assigned to a resource at provisioning time
+- Support for configuring a scoped token with a set of labels that are automatically assigned to SSH nodes at provisioning time
-- Support for defining a maximum number of resources a scoped token can provision
+- Support for defining a maximum number of uses a scoped token can support
 - New `scoped` variants of the `tctl tokens *` family of sub commands

 Considered out of scope for this RFD: